 \section{Features of the twin branch}

-From all the possible $M(R)$ sequences resulting from the parameter set presented in Table ~\ref{tab:params}, we select these consistent with the following criteria: \begin{itemize} \item the maximum mass $M_{max}$ is equal or larger than the largest currently measured NS mass: $M_{max} \ge 2\,M_\odot$ \citep{Demorest2010,Antoniadis2013,Fonseca2016}, \item strong (destabilizing) phase transition in the EOS, i.e., the existence of instability near the phase transition point that results in the local minimum in the $M(R)$ curve and the existence of the twin branch, \item unless stated otherwise, the maximum mass is located on the twin branch, i.e., $M_{max} \ge M_{ph}$ (e.g., Sect.~\ref{sect:outer} for twin sequences with $M_{max} \le M_{ph}$), \item the EOS is causal (the speed of sound $\sqrt{\partial P/\partial\rho}$ is smaller than the speed of light in vacuum). \end{itemize}
+From all the possible $M(R)$ sequences resulting from the parameter set presented in Table~\ref{tab:params}, we select those consistent with the following criteria: \begin{itemize} \item the maximum mass $M_{max}$ is equal to or larger than the largest currently measured NS mass: $M_{max} \ge 2\,M_\odot$ \citep{Demorest2010,Antoniadis2013,Fonseca2016}; \item strong (destabilising) phase transition in the EOS, i.e. an instability near the phase transition point that results in the local minimum in the $M(R)$ curve and the presence of the twin branch; \item unless stated otherwise, the maximum mass is located on the twin branch, i.e. $M_{max} \ge M_{ph}$ (e.g. Sect.~\ref{sect:outer} for twin sequences with $M_{max} \le M_{ph}$); \item the EOS is causal (the speed of sound $\sqrt{\partial P/\partial\rho}$ is smaller than the speed of light in vacuum). \end{itemize}

-\subsection{Mass-radius diagram: minimal radius for the second branch and the tidal deformability}
+\subsection{Mass-radius diagram: minimum radius for the second branch and the tidal deformability}